Wouldn't you need therapy?

 - Conversation Casualty: Christopher shoots Emil Kolar in the back of the head after a polite discussion.

 - Cool Boat: Tony's yacht, The Stugots.
 Envied and praised by some characters, and a common place for Tony's escapades.
-The name is a derivative of stu cazzo, the Napolitan term for "testicles", and an insult.
+The name is a derivative of stu cazzo, the Napolitan term for "these testicles" (or perhaps more fittingly, "deez nuts"), and an insult.

 - Cool Car: Lots of them, as befits the lavish lifestyle of the mobsters.
 One of the primary Conspicuous Consumption objects.
 Examples with plot relevancy include: